-A simple yet tasty pasta dish, Rigatoni Pasta Alla Norma is mixed with flavors of sweet fresh cherry tomatoes and tangy tomato paste.
-This dish is accentuated by the spongy texture of the roasted eggplants, which absorb the delicious sauce so well every bite is a taste explosion!
+A simple yet tasty pasta dish, Easy Pasta Alla Norma is mixed with flavors of sweet fresh cherry tomatoes and tangy tomato paste.
+This dish is accentuated by the spongy texture of the roasted eggplants, which absorb the delicious sauce so well that every bite is a taste explosion!

 What Is Pasta Alla Norma?

 The Pasta Alla Norma is a dish of pasta and eggplant from Italy.
 Originally from Catania, Sicily, Italy, this dish is typical of Sicilian cuisine.
 Pasta, tomatoes, fried eggplants, grated Ricotta Salata cheese, and basil make up the original recipe.
 This recipe, however, has been adjusted to be more accessible.

 - Rigatoni Pasta – I chose rigatoni for this recipe because it just works perfectly!
 It has a hole in the center to hold more sauce.
 Also, the ridges on the exterior do the same.
 I find that sauces stick well to pasta with a rough exterior.

 - Eggplants – Picking out the right eggplant can be a bit tricky, so check these five things before choosing it.
 Check that is heavy enough for its size.
 That the skin is shiny and not dull.
 Lastly, the stems are green.
 The quality of the eggplants matter in this dish as a key component.

 - Cherry Tomatoes – these are sweet and delicious and add a very fresh taste to this dish.
 An alternative is using canned crushed tomatoes or plum tomatoes but if you enjoy fresh food then this is the one.

 - Tomato Paste – (or tomato sauce), not every recipe uses tomato paste but it’s definitely a great addition.
 It adds a tangy flavor to the sauce and thickens it up nicely.
 Definitely takes this dish to another level.